evanshortiss/cordova-angular-browserify/README.md

 ./cordova emulate [ios/android]
 ```

+## Grunt Tasks
+These are the current grunt tasks built into the Gruntfile.

+### test
+Running this task will automatically open a browser and run all tests in the
+*tests* directory.

+### build
+This task will install all dependencies if required, browserify all source
+code into a single bundle, and inject bower dependencies into index.html.

+### format
+Run code quality checks to find syntax errors, style issues, and highlight
+lines over 80 characters.

+### serve
+Serve code for local debugging.
+The code is "watched" meaning if any changes
+are made the 'build' task will be run and the code running in your browser
+will update without the need for a refresh.

 ## Debugging
 To make debugging this project easier you should enable source maps in your dev
 tools.
 This will allow you to inspect the source files in Chrome as usual on